 I didn’t know it at the time, but his family had been making this style of shoe since the late 1800s.
 One of the last traditional shoemakers of his kind; and the most well-reputed in Turkey.
 His name was Orhan.
 I got his phone number.

 Through WhatsApp, I suggested he make me a new pair, but with a few modifications.
-No curly toe, no patterns across the top, and a few other changes to the silhouette and pattern, which I communicated with the Turkish I had learned while living there.
+No curly toe, no patterns across the top, and a few other changes to the silhouette and pattern, which I communicated with the Turkish I had learned while living in Istanbul.
+I was quickly learning new words -- footwear was not a category of vocabulary I studied.
 I then sent him a really high quality piece of black leather with a beautiful texture and asked him to add a rubber sole to the bottom of the shoe for better grip and durability.

 The word “Sabah” means “morning” in Turkish.
 I just liked the word and I love the morning.